 It may make a small difference if you compress some of the larger files (use 7zip .gzip compression or better yet, lzma by using \_ISO\docs\E2B Utilities\LZMA\LZMA_Encode.cmd).
 Try compressing the menu.lst, E2B.cfg and all .g4b files in the \_ISO\e2b\grub folder.
 Don't compress payload files!
 Keep the filename of the compressed file the same (with the same file extension).
 This also can help to make the E2B drive more secure.
-In practice, the speed benefit will be very slight though and only worth doing on large files or if you want to 'hide' the plain text inside the file from prying eyes.
+In practice, the speed benefit will be very slight and this is only worth doing on large files or if you want to 'hide' the plain text from prying eyes.

-Enabling FASTLOAD will cause the previous count to be used instead of counting the ISO files on each boot.
+Enabling FASTLOAD will cause the previous count to be used instead of counting the ISO files on each boot (unless you press F8).

 If you do not want to enable FASTLOAD, then you can speed up the Windows folder enumeration by presetting (hard coding) the number of Windows ISOs that you have in the \_ISO\WINDOWS folders.

 The following procedure is NOT RECOMMENDED! as it will alter an Easy2Boot file and a later E2B update will overwrite the CountFiles.g4b file.